A slightly green Corpse Reviver #2 drink in a Nick and Nora glass on a white table

 "In his book, Harry Craddock famously said 'Four of these will un-revive the corpse again,'" Garrett says.

-In addition to making the drink, Garrett also demonstrated a traditional way of enjoying absinthe: as an absinthe louche, a combination of absinthe and cold water that results in a milky green-colored drink that almost seems like it's glowing.
+In addition to making the drink, Garrett also demonstrated a traditional way of enjoying absinthe: an absinthe louche, a combination of absinthe and cold water that results in a milky green-colored drink that almost seems like it's glowing.
 This semi-opaque color comes from the cold water breaking up the molecular bonds of the absinthe during the distillation process.

 A hand pours water along a metal spoon into a slightly opaque green drink in a Nick and Nora glass